daltondhcp/fundraising-engagement-deploy/README.md

 | --- | --- | --- |
 | private-endpoints | /28 | Private endpoints will be attached to this subnet|
 | app-services | /28 | [App services VNet integration](https://learn.microsoft.com/en-us/azure/app-service/overview-vnet-integration#subnet-requirements)|

+> Note: If you configure [User Defined Routes](https://learn.microsoft.com/en-us/azure/virtual-network/virtual-networks-udr-overview#user-defined) and route traffic to a central firewall from the subnets, additional configuration may be required to make the solution work.

 ![VNet Creation](./media/vnet_creation.png)